EliasSantiago/books/README.md

 - Requires PHP >= 8.1
 - Mysql 8

+## Postman
+- Collection and environment exported in /storage/postman

 ## How to run the api?

 **Step 1: Clone the project, run the following commands:**